GPSC Global Online Series. Launch Session: A Call for Action

 Visit the GPSC website to learn more about the Global Online Series here

-Mari Pangestu, World Bank Managing Director for Development Policy and Partnerships since March 2020.
-With over three decades of experience in academia, the government and in a think tank, Mari’s expertise as a strategic policymaker and thought leader will be essential in furthering a unified approach with partners to meet common development goals.
-Meaningful stakeholder engagement, particularly with civil society on the ground, has been a key facet of Mari’s varied career.
+Mari Pangestu, World Bank Managing Director for Development Policy and Partnerships.
+With over three decades of experience in academia, the government and in a think tank, Mari’s expertise as a strategic policymaker and thought leader is essential in furthering a unified approach with partners to meet common development goals.
+Meaningful stakeholder engagement, particularly with civil society, has been a key facet of Mari’s varied career.
 Mari obtained her bachelor’s and master’s degree in economics from the Australian National University, and her doctorate in economics from the University of California at Davis.

 Sameh Wahba, Global Director, Urban, Disaster Risk Management, Resilience and Land Global Practice, World Bank.
 The Global Practice, which also covers territorial development, geospatial and results-based-financing issues, has a portfolio of close to $30 billion in commitments in investment projects, program-for-results and development policy lending, and about 450 staff.
 He holds a Ph.D. and Master’s degree in urban planning from Harvard University, and a B.Sc. and M.Sc. in Architectural Engineering from Cairo University.